GNOME/gimp/devel-docs/README.md

 ## Script-fu development

-`Script-fu` is its own thing as it is a way to run Scheme script with GIMP.
-It is itself implemented as an always-running plug-in with its own Scheme mini-interpreter and therefore `Script-fu` scripts do not use `libgimp` or `libgimpui`.
+`Script-fu` is its own thing as it is a way to run Scheme script with LIGMA.
+It is itself implemented as an always-running plug-in with its own Scheme mini-interpreter and therefore `Script-fu` scripts do not use `libligma` or `libligmaui`.
 They interface with the PDB through the `Script-fu` plug-in.

 ### Tutorials

-### Porting from GIMP 2 scripts
+### Porting from LIGMA 2 scripts

 ## GEGL operation development

 ## Custom data

-This section list all types of data usable to enhance GIMP functionalities.
-If you are interested to contribute default data to GIMP, be aware that we are looking for a very good base set, not an unfinite number of data for all possible usage (even the less common ones).
+This section list all types of data usable to enhance LIGMA functionalities.
+If you are interested to contribute default data to LIGMA, be aware that we are looking for a very good base set, not an unfinite number of data for all possible usage (even the less common ones).